UtoECat/miniLuau/README.md

 # Building

-**Notice : luau.h and luau.c are ALREADY prebuild in this repo!
+**Notice : luau.h and luau.c are ALREADY packed in this repo!
 Do packing manually only if you really want to change this process somehow, or to fetch with latest Luau version faster.**
  If you want to pack source manually, you need to install Lua 5.4, git.

 At first clone this repo with this command :
 ```sh